lsmor/snake-fury/README.md

 ## Introduction

 **Welcome to snake-fury**: the Haskell challenge for beginners.
 This challenge aims to provide a learning path for people willing to learn Haskell further than basic recursion exercises by implementing the snake game in Haskell.
-Snake-fury's pedagogical approach followed is based on two legs:
+Snake-fury's pedagogical approach is based on two legs:

 - snake-fury isn't a tutorial but a challenge.
 - snake-fury is focused on learning by refactoring, not by example.

 The first leg means that you'll be asked to implement some functions/algorithms.
 It is expected that the challenger will be unable to implement them without some research on Hackage's documentation, blogs, youtube videos, etc. There will be guidelines to help the challenger.
 Nevertheless, an important skill when learning Haskell is to be able to search, read and understand the documentation that is (often, but not always) more complex and less accessible than other programming languages.

 The second leg is even more interesting.
 Haskell is notoriously known for its difficulty and the popularization of the holy triad: Functor - Applicative - Monad.
 The are plenty of tutorials showing examples and hundreds of thousands of lines trying to make them accessible and newcomer-friendly...
 But with all due respect, It seems they all fail to explain: "Why monads?
 Why not other less mathematical abstraction?
 Why not classic OOP patterns?".
-The approach given by snake-fury is to make the same application twice... it sounds crazy, but the idea goes like this: You'll implement a "pure" version of the snake game: No monads, no functors, no abstractions[*].
+The approach given by snake-fury is to make the same application twice... it sounds crazy, but the idea goes like this: You'll implement a "pure" version of the snake game: No monads, no functors, no abstractions [[see below](#markdown-header-note-about-not-using-monads)].
 Then you will refactor the core application logic using the state and reader monads.
 Then you'll be asked to abstract your code and to use `mtl` classes to make your code less dependent on the concrete implementation.

 Below there is a dramatization of Haskell's learning curve.
 This challenge aims to be a helpful companion from the newby slope to the temple of oblivion... but be aware, nothing will save you from the temptation of abandon.
 Hopefully, you'll be able to climb up to the temple and spread the lambdas